locationtech/geomesa/docs/tutorials/geomesa-examples-featurelevelvis.rst

-Feature Level Visibility & Security
+Feature Level Visibility and Security
 ===================================

 GeoMesa supports security on a per-feature level, leveraging Accumulo's support for built-in cell-level visibility.
 This allows data to be filtered on a granular level for different users.
-From the Accumulo user guide:
+From the Accumulo user
+guide:

     Accumulo extends the BigTable data model to implement a security mechanism known as cell-level security.
 Every key-value pair has its